 Sega is working with Imagination Technologies – We've already debunked that Dreamcast 2 Rumor.

-An Apple backed Dreamcast 2 would save Sega – This is mere speculation from my buddy over at 2D-X with his thoughts of a Dreamcast 2, and with good reason too – he's just as big a Sega fanboy as I am.
+An Apple backed Dreamcast 2 would save Sega – This is mere speculation from my buddy over at 2D-X with his thoughts of a Dreamcast 2 (link no longer available), and with good reason too – he's just as big a Sega fanboy as I am.
 But I don't believe Apple could save Sega.
 Apple knows how to market, that's for sure, especially if they can get folks to buy the same product over… and over… and over again.
 I.e. Oh hey have the iPod!
 Now we have the iPod mini, which is the same as an iPod… but smaller… Oh!
 Now we have the Nano!
 Same as an iPod, but will fit discretely anywhere.
 Wanna be more discreet?
 Get your shuffle!
 And so on and so on and so on.
 But the one thing Apple can't do very well is "spin" (you iPhones 4 users know this all too well).
 Sega has crazy taint all over them from their past mistakes, and I don't know if Apple can help fix that.
 Then again, we're dealing with a different generation here; a generation who mostly know Sega as a software maker and are not really familiar with what they've done in the hardware sect. lastly I think Apple and Sega would clash over content of digital downloads.
 Apple says no to mature apps, while Sega is all about a mature audience (as well as family oriented works).
 So there would definitely be some headbutting in that area.
 That's my two cents about that.

 Sega has applied to trademark the name "Dreamcast" and now there's speculation of a Dreamcast 2 – Just because a company trademarks a name doesn't mean they're gonna use it for the exact purpose you might think.
 Dreamcast titles are about to get a resurgence in the digital download universe and its more than likely that Sega wants to trademark the name so they can continue to release DC games under the moniker as opposed to calling them something like "Sega Classics".
 So hanging on to the name would be quite beneficial in recognition of their download titles from here until they get em all out there.